tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 I dared not ask her.
 I was incapable of doing so, too direct.
 Have you ever dreamed that you try to scream with all your might but no words come out?
 That's how I felt in the face of such a question.
 A question that my lips, during my whole life of being a single, would never have allowed to escape, and this would not be the exception.
 A question incompatible with my way of being and thinking.

-To make matters worse, she was my coworker.
-I had just entered the company, and although I had not been able to confirm it yet, it seemed to me as if she held some important role within it.
+To make matters worse, she was my workmate.
+I had just joined the company, and although I had not been able to confirm it yet, it seemed to me as if she held some important role within it.

 Later on, it would pain me to know that I was right because it made everything much more difficult for me, and at the same time, it made me feel terribly guilty.
 How could I be so selfish to feel this way when I should be happy for her?
 That made me feel even less worthy of even speaking to her.

 If there was something I was proud of, it was undoubtedly the only gift I had managed to develop, that I was genuinely happy to have: patience.
 It had become my best friend and companion.
 It was always there to guide me when I was about to fail or to console me when I felt defeated.

-If this was some kind of isekai story, and the patience ability were a meta, I would undoubtedly be among the most broken and overpowered characters in the game.
+If this was some kind of Isekai story, and the patience ability were a meta, I would undoubtedly be among the most broken and overpowered characters in the game.

 And yet, there she was every day, so close and yet so far from me.
-She sat very close to me in the office, within the reach of a gentle and slight movement of my eyes.
+She used to sit very close to me in the office, within the reach of a gentle and slight movement of my eyes.
 Challenging my unwavering patience.
 Like a hurricane that slowly grows and ends up sweeping everything in its path.
 Like a hurricane that ravaged my emotions and that I could only watch from a distance, helpless and unarmed.
 She was the kind of woman with whom I had always wanted to start a family and share a lifetime of dedication and mutual commitment.

 I never longed for that fleeting and cheesy kind of relationship where you only find a glycemic overload of romance, and then there's nothing left.
 But I was also aware that romance, in a balanced proportion, also occupied an important space within a healthy and lasting relationship.
 And that question that fluttered in my thoughts was anything but romantic...

 I had met many other women, but she was different.
-Wow, how many times had I thought that same thing, deceiving myself as I whispered those words so sweetly in my own ears to make it always feel like the first time?
+How many times had I thought and said that very same thing, deceiving myself as I whispered those words so sweetly in my own ears to make it always feel like the first time?

-Perhaps that was the way my self-love, my own complacency, could encourage me, that maybe, once again, it could be the definitive opportunity I had been waiting for so long.
+Perhaps that was the way my self-love, my own complacency, could encourage me, that maybe, once again, it could be the definitive opportunity I had been waiting for so long...

 But still, I couldn't help but feel that she was special and different.
 That strange feeling as if I had known her for a long time, as if she were a part of me.
 Who knows, maybe we have already met in another life, and that feeling of being by her side felt familiar to me.

 How much I wished to know if she felt the same.
 Because in my heart, I wanted to know much more if she shared that same strange, peaceful, and heartwarming familiar feeling than knowing if I had the slightest chance of being liked by her.

 It wasn't just her appearance.
 She looked like a goddess in my eyes.
 The kind of woman who doesn't need makeup because she always look beautiful.
-A face and body with perfect symmetry.
+A face and body of perfect symmetry.
 Flawless, without blemish.
-Beautiful and stunning far beyond my reach.
-But I suppose those were the illusory effects of dopamine in my brain, more interested in its own genetic survival against ruthless natural selection and its damn fixation on the unattractive.
+Beautiful and stunning far beyond my reach and possibilities.
+But I suppose those were the illusory effects of dopamine in my brain, more interested in its own genetic survival against ruthless natural selection and its damn fixation on the unattractive and ugly ones.

 Still, what I liked most about her was not her physical appearance.
 I was completely convinced that even if her beauty were to fade, I would still love her the same.
-Without a doubt, what I liked most about her was her personality.
+Without a doubt, what I liked the most about her was her personality.
 By her side, I felt alive, full of energy.
 How different I felt when I was with her.
 Her gestures, her way of speaking, her smile, her kind and affectionate nature, her intelligence, her empathy towards others, her sweetness and closeness.

 Everything about her seemed beautiful and lovely.
 If before she appeared like a hurricane that ravaged everything in its path, now she resembled a sun that illuminated and warmed my inner world.
 The sun that shines after the storm.
 A storm that was coming unexpectedly towards me.

-[Notification] You have a new message from Valeria: Woala!, Uuwuuu!, How are you!!??
+[Notification Sounds] You have a new message from Valeria: "Woala!, Uuwuuu!, How are you!!??
 It's been a while since we last talked!
 P.S.
-Where are you from...
+Where are you from..."

 For a few seconds, I felt like I was in an interdimensional void.
-And then, as if in an uncontrollable dream, everything started spinning slowly in my mind, as if a black hole was swallowing me, once again...
+And then, as if in an uncontrollable dream, everything started spinning slowly in my mind, as if a black hole was swallowing me

 Have you ever felt something and its opposite intertwined at the same time?
 That notification was the closest thing to that, like a gift that I eagerly awaited but also didn't want to ever open.

-I may have tried to open that notification more than 30 times.
+I may have tried to open that notification more than ten times.
 It was so delightful, like when you buy something online and you're excited for the unboxing, but you want to wait a little longer.
 I wanted to keep it for more time.
 Plus, if I was taking longer to reply, it would seem more natural.
 It was like finishing eating a sweet candy and then immediately having to brush your teeth.
 I didn't want to brush my teeth just yet!
 Let me enjoy it a little while longer!

 ...

-[Open notification]
+[Open Notification]

 ### Chapter 2.